sim0n00ps/OF-DRM/README.md

 `DownloadPaidMessages`:
 If set to `true` then any paid messages that have been purchased by you and have DRM enabled videos will be scraped.
 If set to `false` no paid messages will be scraped.

+`IncludeExpiredSubscriptions`:
+If set to `true` then any past subscriptions that aren't currently active are included in the list of accounts you can scrape.
+If set to `false` then any past subscriptions are excluded from the list of accounts you can scrape from.

 # Donations
 If you would like to donate then here is a link to my ko-fi page https://ko-fi.com/sim0n00ps.
 Donations are not required but are very much appreciated:)